-- 2.23 Community Infrastructure Levy is not intended to replace S106 Agreements (S106s).
+- of April 2015 note the changes to Section 106 Agreements with effect from 5 April 2015 and the proposal to undertake a detailed assessment of the merits or otherwise of adopting a Community Infrastructure Levy Charging Schedule.
+Pembrokeshire Coast National Park Authority will contribute to that commission. - 2.23 Community Infrastructure Levy is not intended to replace S106 Agreements (S106s).
 It subsumes many of the matters that are currently addressed through S106s.
 S106s, however, will remain in force and will deliver provision that cannot otherwise be realised through Community Infrastructure Levy.
 The principle uses for S106s would be the delivery of affordable housing and the mitigation of the direct effects of development. - 2.24 Supplementary Planning Guidance has been prepared by the Authority on Planning Obligations.
 To ensure the Authority is not unlawfully securing obligations from March 2015 Officers of the Authority have requested that Pembrokeshire County Council when seeking planning obligations under the above guidance ensures the planning obligations requested relates directly to the development.

+Policy Area Indicator 26 Target Performance

+Community Facilities Number of approvals for loss of community facilities 0 unless justified by policy framework

+Policy 48

-Policy Area Indicator 26 Target Performance Community Facilities Number of approvals for loss of community facilities 0 unless justified by policy framework Policy 48 Trigger: 1 or m ore community facilities lost co ontrary to recommendation.
-Reason: Comm uniti es facilities are important t o community sustainability.
-Analysis: No applications determined between 1 st April 2014 and 31 th March 2015 linked to Policy 48 resulted in a community facility being lost contrary to recommendation.
+Trigger: 1 or more community facilities lost contrary to recommendation.

+Reason: Communities facilities are important to community sustainability.

+Analysis: No applications determined between 1st April 2014 and 31th March 2015 linked to Policy 48 resulted in a community facility being lost contrary to recommendation.

 Commentary is provided on sites allocated for community facilities in Appendix 2.

-Conclusion: No Conclusion: No need to review.
+Conclusion: No need to review.

-Policy Area Indicator 27 Target Performance Community Facilities Number of Planning Obligations for community facilities S106 agreements secured in line with Supplementary Planning Guidance Policy 48 secured from development. (or financial contributions) Trigger: More han 2 applications decided con trary to the recommendation.
-1 Reason: To se ecure e improvement in communit ty facility provision.
-Analysis: The (2014 to 2015) re ha ave been no applications de ecided contrary to recommendation du ring the monitoring period. are no issues arising as th is not allocated in the plan.
-Open Space lost - 0 % except where, with playing fields, facilities can be best retained and enhanced through the redevelopment of a small part of the site or alternative provision can be made of equivalent benefit or there is excess provision in the area.) ------------------------------- --- --
+Policy Area Indicator 27 Target Performance Community Facilities Number of Planning Obligations for community facilities S106 agreements secured in line with Supplementary Planning Guidance Policy 48 secured from development. (or financial contributions)

+Trigger: More than 2 applications decided contrary to the recommendation.

+Reason: To secure improvement in community facility provision.

+Analysis: There has been no applications decided contrary to recommendation during the monitoring period.
+(2014 to 2015)

+Conclusion: There are no issues arising as the trigger has not been met.